serghine-abdelillah/Calculator/App/webApp/README.md

 # calculator as a Web Application
-Implement a calcualtor using HTML, CSS, JavaScript the app contain
+Implement a calcualtor using HTML, CSS, JavaScript \
+the app contain the main functionalities